MichaelMasakayan/CPSC-354-Programming-Languages/report/reportCode/README.md

 * Course Number and Section: CPSC 354-Programming Languages
 * Assignment or Excercise Number:Final Report

 This code runs all the code that was went over in the report that shows a introduction to rust.
+You will need to download rust from the website given in the report and you can use the report to help walk through it.

 2. A LIST OF ALL SOURCE FILED SUBMITTED FOR THIS ASSIGNMENT
 *  report.pdf